SparksNetwork/exp-angular-firebase/README.md

 ## Requirements

-- [ ] Firebase-hosted app that does server-side rendering of an angular app
+- [ ] Firebase-functions http handler that does server-side rendering of an angular app
+- [ ] Firebase-hosting that redirects to that firebase-functions http hander
 - [X] Firebase-functions and angular app can share code
 - [X] Typescript for firebase-functions
 - [ ] Single package.json that includes all dependencies for client and server build and deployment
 - [ ] Angular app supports i18n
+- [ ] npm commands that manage development and deployment

 # Creation Steps